This guide explains how to send OpenTelemetry data from a Python app to Axiom using the Python OpenTelemetry SDK.

 from random import randint

-# Initialize a new Flask app.
+# Creating a Flask app instance

 app = Flask(__name__)